yshestakov/container-openldap/README.md

 For example: Gitlab is not capable of mounting custom paths into docker services of a ci job, but Gitlab automatically mounts the working copy in every service container.
 So the working copy (sources) are accessible under `/builds` in every services of a ci job.
 The path to the working copy can be obtained via `${CI_PROJECT_DIR}`.
 See also: https://docs.gitlab.com/runner/executors/docker.html#build-directory-in-service

-This may also work with other CI services, if they automatically mount the working directory to the services of a ci job like Gitlab ci does.
+This may also work with other CI services, if they automatically mount the working directory to the services of a ci job like Gitlab-CI does.

 In order to seed ldif or schema files from internal path you must set the specific environment variable `LDAP_SEED_INTERNAL_LDIF_PATH` and/or `LDAP_SEED_INTERNAL_SCHEMA_PATH`.
 If set this will copy any files in the specified directory into the default seeding directories of this image.